huggingface/blog/inferentia-llama2.md

         use_auth_token=True)
 ```

-## Generate text using a neuron model on AWS Inferentia2
+## Generate Text using Llama 2 on AWS Inferentia2

 Once your model has been exported, you can generate text using the transformers library, as it has been described in [detail in this previous post](https://huggingface.co/blog/how-to-generate).